 Compliance Alert: ACA Reporting Requirements for 2026

-Applicable large employers (ALEs) — generally those that employed an average of 50 or more full-time equivalent employees during 2025 — are required to report health coverage information to both the IRS and to covered individuals under Sections 6055 and 6056 of the Internal Revenue Code.
+Applicable large employers (ALEs) — generally those that employed an average of 50 or more full-time equivalent employees during the preceding calendar year (2024 for the 2025 tax year) — are required to report health coverage information to both the IRS and to covered individuals under Sections 6055 and 6056 of the Internal Revenue Code.
 This alert outlines the key obligations, deadlines, and practical considerations for the 2025 tax year reporting cycle.

 Who Must File